 In the meantime, you are absolutely welcome to join us at any Masses and parish events, but be sure to contact Fr.
-Toby or Fr.
-Dan to learn more about how to participate in the Church.
+Toby to learn more about how to participate in the Church.

 We want you to come to church wearing whatever you feel most comfortable in.
 While most of our parishioners will be dressed business-casual, we also have people who come to church wearing casual or dressy attire.
 Come as you are.

 Below is a map that shows the location of our washrooms.
-Separate women’s and men's washrooms can be found downstairs, while a universal washroom can be found upstairs.
+Accessible and universal washrooms can be found downstairs in the hall, while a universal washroom can be found upstairs.
 If you need to use the washroom during Mass, you are welcome to get up and go.

 As you walk through the front doors, you will be greeted by ushers who will be happy to answer any of your questions.
 Be sure to grab this week’s church bulletin on your way out to stay up-to-date on parish events.

 In addition, “The Word Among Us” booklets are available at each of the church entrances to help you follow along with the Mass.
 We ask that you return them after Mass so others may use them.

 We have free hearing devices available for anyone who needs them.
-These devices hook onto your ear and are connected to all microphones in the church: the priest, the readings, and the choir.
+These devices hook onto your ear and are connected to all microphones in the church.

-These hearing devices are available on Sunday mornings at the elevator-entrance and the Duke St. side entrance, but are also available any day by request.
+These hearing devices are available on Sunday mornings at the elevator-entrance and the Duke Street side entrance, but are also available any day by request.